4 Key Steps for Insanely Effective Hyperlocal Facebook Real Estate Ads

 • Demonstrate hyperlocal expertise — Do this by including emails in your sequence that provide information about the specific neighborhoods in your area (from a real estate perspective), or providing information on specific financing programs or tax breaks that may be available in your state, or even links to short blog write-ups about local attractions.

-This one-two combo is so powerful that we decided to include a “Blog Assist Tool” with every Spark Site.
+This one-two combo is so powerful that we decided to include a “Blog Assist Tool” with every AgentFire Site.
 It pulls real estate stories from local sources, publishes them directly to your site, and integrates our Area Guides system (widely considered the best of its kind in the industry) to automatically load your website with what potential homebuyers consider to be truly valuable content.
 You can head over to our tour page for more info.

 In addition to everything mentioned above, you should also make sure that the emails include a bit of personality, to simultaneously make them sound less ‘corporate’ and more ‘friendly’.
 Always remember that people want to do business with people, not corporate robots.